wp-plugins/wp-club-manager/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Club Manager is the only all-in-one plugin built specifically to help you easily create and manage a sports club website.
+A quick and easy way to create your club website.
+It's simple to use and has all the tools to manage your team activities.

 == Description ==

-Create and manage a sports club website quickly and easily using WordPress.
-Manage multiple teams in your club, player profiles and statistics, club staff, sponsors, league tables and keep track of upcoming and played matches all within one single plugin.
+WP Club Manager is the only all-in-one plugin built specifically to create and manage a sports club website with WordPress.
+Manage multiple teams in your club, player profiles and statistics, club staff, sponsors, league tables and keep track of your fixtures and results - all with one plugin.

 = Features Include =

-* Manage multiple teams in your club
+* Manage multiple teams
-* Comprehensive player and staff profiles
+* Player and staff profiles
 * Player performance ratings
-* Full player stats for each season
+* Full player stats by season
-* Club profiles with head-to-head records
+* Club profiles with head-to-head stats
-* Fixtures and results tables
+* Fixtures and results
 * Automatically updated league tables
 * Match stats and reports
 * Manage club sponsors
 * Fixture, results, player, table and sponsor widgets
 * Import matches, players, staff and clubs from a CSV file
-* Easy-to-use shortcodes
+* Easy-to-use shortcode buttons
 * Customize appearance with flexible templates

 = Supported Sports =